-First, we are not New Zealand guides.
-If you want to be guided, we recommend you hire a guide that is a member in good standing of the New Zealand Professional Fishing Guide Association.
+First, we do not guide New Zealand.
+We recommend you hire a guide that is a member in good standing of the New Zealand Professional Fishing Guide Association.
 While some of the information here appears to eliminate need for a guide, nothing is further from the truth.
-As former long-time guides ourselves, we must emphasize that everyone should hire a guide or fish with an experienced sight-fisherman to start their time in NZ in order to be successful.
+Everyone should hire a guide or fish with an experienced sight-fisherman in order to be successful.

 Important Links you can’t live without:

 New Zealand Weather – If you’ve never experienced 625mm (25″) of rain in 22 hours before, you’ve not been to the west coast on the S Island.
-And if it’s pouring on the west coast, then the east side of the alps is likely dry, but the winds will be 100 to 160kmh and HOT!
+And if it’s pouring on the west coast, then the east side of the alps is likely dry, but the winds will be 100 to 160kmh.
 Seriously.
 No joke.
 Weather is king – no escaping it.
 The weather can be stunning – both sun and wet.
-Pay attention to the rain forecast map in particular, it’ll tell you when things are going to get wet.
+Pay attention to the rain forecast map in particular, it’ll tell you when things are going to get wet or windy.

 BioSecurity – If you are traveling with camping/ fishing gear, etc, you must declare it to customs and they will direct you to go through Biosecurity.
 They may confiscate something that isn’t clean, isn’t allowed, or they may just take it to clean it.
 Make sure that you follow the rules.
 Only travel with clean, dry gear.
 Make sure you know the rules before you travel so you know what you may/not be allowed in the country with.

 Didymo – If you haven’t heard of Didymo, you need to get up to speed.
 You need to do some homework.
-It is an invasive that mats stream bottoms and has clogged many rivers in New Zealand.
+It’s an invasive that mats stream bottoms and has clogged many rivers in New Zealand.
 Some drainages have it, some don’t.
 BE SURE to do your homework to find out what waters have it and don’t.
 We suggest carrying 2 pairs of wading boots and wear one pair of boots for infected waters and another for non-infected.
 BE SURE to follow the Check, Clean, Dry procedures.
 The reality is that if you are travelling to fish, you will likely not have time to dry your footwear, which is why we suggest travelling with 2 pr.
-Do homework (online, local shops close to particular waters, etc) to find out which streams are known to be infected, then rotate footwear.
 And make sure that you leave your felt soled boots at home, they aren’t allowed in NZ.

 John Kent: “South Island Trout Fishing Guide”.
 Buy this book.
 It won’t tell you everything but it’s the place to start for foreigners.
 Pay attention to the minor details and hidden info.
 The seasonal hints are KING.
 It only tells about 40% of the story but nobody else is writing a tell-all book so this is the place to start.